Emma Ligtermoet

 About

-I am a human-environment geographer with broad interests in understanding how diverse knowledge systems can work together to improve sustainability outcomes.
-I’ve long standing interests in understanding how people experience and navigate social-ecological change, particularly in freshwater, coastal or marine contexts.
+I am a human-environment geographer with broad interests in bridging diverse knowledge systems for improving sustainability outcomes and equitable research practices.
+I’ve long standing interests in understanding how we navigate social-ecological change, particularly in socio-cultural land and waterscapes.

-My recent postdoctoral work at UWA, through the Australian Government’s Clean Air and Urban Landscapes Hub, encompassed two projects: (1) Stakeholder views on transformational practices in urban greening (verge gardening) and ecosystem service delivery and (2) Whadjuk Noongar knowledge associated with the Djarlgarro Beelier (Canning River) for cultural heritage and water management in urban planning contexts.
-I remain an adjunct research fellow at UWA.
+Prior postdoctoral research at UWA through the Australian Government’s Clean Air and Urban Landscapes Hub, encompassed two projects: (1) Stakeholder views on the values associated with urban greening (verge gardening) and ecosystem service delivery and (2) Whadjuk Noongar knowledge associated with the Djarlgarro Beelier (Canning River) for cultural heritage and water management in urban planning contexts.

 Affiliations